-Notice that the phases of the $Z$ and $X$ observables are elements $(n,m)$ of $\F_p \times \F_p$, and it is easy to see how the doubled spiders satisfy the phased spider fusion laws with respect to the group $\Z/p\Z\times \Z/p\Z$, as discussed in \cite[p.166]{ranchin2016alternative}.
+The Fourier transform is redundant, as it can be obtained by Euler decomposition. \end{remark} Notice that the phases of the $Z$ and $X$ observables are elements $(n,m)$ of $\F_p \times \F_p$, and it is easy to see how the doubled spiders satisfy the phased spider fusion laws with respect to the group $\Z/p\Z\times \Z/p\Z$, as discussed in \cite[p.\ 166]{ranchin2016alternative}.
 As discussed in \cite{coecke2011phase} this is one of the central features which separates Spekkens' qubit model from qubit stabilizers, whose phase group is $\Z/4\Z$.
 This fact can be also observed graphically in terms of the stabilizer fragment of the ZX-calculus (in contrast to the presentation of Spekkens' qubit toy model) which also enjoys a complete axiomatization \cite{backensspek}.

-One should also note that this idea of representing stabilizer circuits in terms of `doubling' quantum circuits was also used by \cite{niklas}.

-By stating the interpretations of Spekkens' toy model in terms of the graphical calculus for Lagrangian relations alongside that of electrical circuits, we see the evident analogy between the phases in the ZX-calculus and the resistors, inducers, capacitors and voltage sources in electrical circuits.
+By stating the interpretations of Spekkens' toy model in terms of the graphical calculus for Lagrangian relations alongside that of electrical circuits, we see the evident analogy between the phases in the ZX-calculus and the resistors, inductor, capacitors and voltage sources in electrical circuits.